beastboy2431/codelama/README.md

 Here are a list of clients and libraries that are known to support GGUF:
 * [llama.cpp](https://github.com/ggerganov/llama.cpp).
-* [text-generation-webui](https://github.com/oobabooga/text-generation-webui), the most widely used web UI.
-Supports GGUF with GPU acceleration via the ctransformers backend - llama-cpp-python backend should work soon too.
+* [text-generation-webui](https://github.com/oobabooga/text-generation-webui), the most widely used web UI, with many features and powerful extensions.
-* [KoboldCpp](https://github.com/LostRuins/koboldcpp), now supports GGUF as of release 1.41!
-A powerful GGML web UI, with full GPU accel.
+* [KoboldCpp](https://github.com/LostRuins/koboldcpp), a fully featured web UI, with full GPU accel across multiple platforms and GPU architectures.
 Especially good for story telling.
-* [LM Studio](https://lmstudio.ai/), version 0.2.2 and later support GGUF.
-A fully featured local GUI with GPU acceleration on both Windows (NVidia and AMD), and macOS.
+* [LM Studio](https://lmstudio.ai/), an easy-to-use and powerful local GUI with GPU acceleration on both Windows (NVidia and AMD), and macOS.
-* [LoLLMS Web UI](https://github.com/ParisNeo/lollms-webui), should now work, choose the `c_transformers` backend.
-A great web UI with many interesting features.
-Supports CUDA GPU acceleration.
+* [LoLLMS Web UI](https://github.com/ParisNeo/lollms-webui), a great web UI with many interesting and unique features, including a full model library for easy model selection.
-* [ctransformers](https://github.com/marella/ctransformers), now supports GGUF as of version 0.2.24!
-A Python library with GPU accel, LangChain support, and OpenAI-compatible AI server.
+* [ctransformers](https://github.com/marella/ctransformers), a Python library with GPU accel, LangChain support, and OpenAI-compatible AI server.
-* [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), supports GGUF as of version 0.1.79.
-A Python library with GPU accel, LangChain support, and OpenAI-compatible API server.
+* [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), a Python library with GPU accel, LangChain support, and OpenAI-compatible API server.
-* [candle](https://github.com/huggingface/candle), added GGUF support on August 22nd.
-Candle is a Rust ML framework with a focus on performance, including GPU support, and ease of use.
+* [candle](https://github.com/huggingface/candle), a Rust ML framework with a focus on performance, including GPU support, and ease of use.

 <!-- README_GGUF.md-about-gguf end -->
 <!-- repositories-available start -->